MicrosoftDocs/windows-itpro-docs/windows/application-management/app-v/appv-auto-provision-a-vm.md

 After you have a VHD file, you must provision your VM for auto-sequencing.

-1. On the Host device, install Windows 10, version 1703 and the **Microsoft Application Virtualization (App-V) Auto Sequencer** component from the matching version of the Windows Assessment and Deployment Kit (ADK).
+1. On the Host device, install the Windows client and the **Microsoft Application Virtualization (App-V) Auto Sequencer** component from the matching version of the Windows Assessment and Deployment Kit (ADK).
 For more info on how to install the App-V Sequencer, see [Install the App-V Sequencer](appv-install-the-sequencer.md).
 2. Make sure that Hyper-V is turned on.
 For more info about turning on and using Hyper-V, see [Hyper-V on Windows Server 2016](/windows-server/virtualization/hyper-v/Hyper-V-on-Windows-Server).
 3. Open PowerShell as an admin and run the **New-AppVSequencerVM** cmdlet, using the following parameters: